seanox/seanox-ai-nlp/README.md

 components are designed to work without relying on large language models (LLMs) and to structure relevant data using deterministic and auditable mechanisms.

-__Additional modules are planned to support structured query generation, including:__

-- __Semantic Logic Composer__: Parses natural-language input and produces a logical structure enriched with extracted entities.
-This structure can be used as a basis for formats such as SQL, JSON or YAML.

 ## Structured NLP Workflow

 The following figures illustrate the core motivation and design focus of this